AbuArwa001/alx-project-nexus/README.md

 ## 📘 Overview

 The **ProDev Backend Engineering Program** has been a transformative experience in my journey to becoming a skilled backend developer.
-This documentation chronicles my weekly progress, challenges, and key takeaways.
+Over the course of the program, I have gained hands-on experience with modern backend tools and technologies, tackled real-world challenges, and collaborated with peers on practical projects.

 ---